 Phase 1 — Foundation (2022–2024)

 Phase 1 established the political, legal, and financial architecture upon which everything else depends.
-Without the concession award, the MOU, and the DFC financial close, no construction contract could have been let and no rail would have been laid.
+Without the concession award, the MOU, and later DFC/DBSA rail financing, no large-scale rehabilitation programme could proceed at the current pace.
 This phase moved faster than many observers expected, driven by unusually strong alignment between US foreign policy objectives, Angolan economic strategy under President Lourenço, and private-sector appetite for corridor freight revenue.

 G7 PGII Announcement (June 2022)